De-streaming

 Will my child’s needs be met?

 Yes.
 Our goal is to provide high-quality education to all students.
 The research shows that all students benefit when they learn together in a mixed group that also ensures individual support.
 The new Grade 9 courses and single streamed Grade 10 courses will continue to hold high expectations for learning, offer opportunities to extend thinking, and develop students’ critical thinking.
-Students that need extra support beyond the classroom will all have access to student success teachers, intervention support, special education and tutors.
+Students that need extra support beyond the classroom will all have access to student success teachers, intervention support, and special education accommodations.

 Our educators understand that every student is at a different stage in their personal learning journey, and they design instructional and assessment opportunities with these differences in mind.